 Those who inherit the highest degree of the celestial kingdom, who become gods, must also have been married for eternity in the temple (see D&C 131:1–4).
 All who inherit the celestial kingdom will live with Heavenly Father and Jesus Christ forever (see D&C 76:62) (Gospel Principles, 2009, p.
 272).

-Apparently very few will reach this state.
-Several leaders have said that most Latter-day Saints are not doing enough to qualify.
+Apparently very few people will reach this highest level.
+Several leaders have declared that most Latter-day Saints are not doing enough to qualify.
 For instance, tenth President Joseph Fielding Smith stated,

 What does Christianity Teach

 The Bible does not teach in three degrees of glory.
 Rather, there is heaven and there is hell.
 Verses wrongly cited by some Latter-day Saints to support their case are John 14:2,3, 1 Corinthians 15:39-42, and 2 Corinthians 12:2: 3.

 Another article to Consider